- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 Python

-The following code requires you to install the cryptography
+The following code requires you to install the You could call the preceding The output looks similar to the following:

 PEM version of the public key for your Unstructured user account that you got from the previous step, and the plain-text version